 - 2. Tap the + button to add a TCP if you have the Dual Gripper option.
 You can rename the TCPs: select a TCP and tap the pencil icon. - 3.
 Select a TCP for a gripper.
-Refer to the Centers of Mass and Tool Center Points (TCP) of Grippers and Fingertips section for the Position and Orientation values.
+Refer to the Centers of Mass and Tool Center Points (TCP) section for the Position and Orientation values.